How to connect digital and in-store with multi-channel activities?

 The store therefore becomes more and more an experience center, as well as logistic.
 To offer this type of services, technology is fundamental: beacons, QR codes, augmented reality apps, interactive showcases, digital signages, multimedia kiosks, mobile POS and many others.
 The main purpose of technology usage is to improve the purchasing experience and additionally to have an access to clients online behavior data.

 Sephora’s e-commerce innovations, in-store technology and digital marketing strategy, have successfully fused the offline and online experience, making the brand competitive in the beauty market.
-The company used augmented reality apps that help consumers to try a make-up product, scan their skin to choose a right foundation color, or by touching the store screen with fan to feel odors, essences and fragrances of the perfumes.
-Thanks to these in-store integrations Sephora offers a rich and involving purchase experience, that prolongs clients’ visit in the shop.
+The company uses augmented reality apps that help consumers to try a make-up product, scan their skin to choose a right foundation color, or by touching the store screen with fan to feel odors, essences and fragrances of the perfumes.
+Thanks to these in-store integrations Sephora offers a rich and engaging purchase experience, which prolongs clients’ visit in the shop.

 Credits to Sephora

 A multichannel strategy cannot ignore customer engagement too.
 The social media communication is a two-way process, that allows you to create a direct relationship with a client, to make it part of your business strategy.